-Kimberly Johnston-Dodds is an independent historian and policy analyst.
-She has worked with Indigenous peoples in California, New Mexico and internationally for over two decades in various capacities within California state government, the private sector, and non-profit organizations.
-Kimberly also has 17 years of professional experience in legal research, writing, and policy analysis.
-Kimberly is frequently invited to speak about California Indian history, federal Indian law and policies, and collaborative processes for traditional ecological knowledge (TEK) use.
-Her expertise extends to government-to-government relations on the state and federal level, and her historical and policy research has been utilized in state government, tribal and academic forums.
+Kimberly Johnston-Dodds is an independent scholar with extensive legal, policy analysis and historical research and writing experience.
+In addition, she has worked with Indigenous peoples in California, New Mexico and internationally for over two decades in various capacities within California state government, the private sector, and non-profit organizations.
+During her tenure in public service with the State of California and afterwards, she has been invited to speak about California Indian history, federal Indian law and policies, and collaborative processes for traditional ecological knowledge (TEK) use.
+Her expertise extends to government-to-government relations on the state and federal level, and her historical and policy research has been utilized in federal and state government, tribal, and academic forums.
 She holds a Master of Public Affairs in environmental and social justice policy from the Indiana University School of Public and Environmental Affairs (SPEA), Bloomington, Indiana, and a Master of Arts degree in Public History from California State University, Sacramento.

 Marta M. Knight, M.A.

-Marta Knight holds a Master of Arts in Public History from California State University Sacramento, and has a professional background in litigation support with an emphasis on water rights and land use.
+Marta Knight holds a Master of Arts in Public History from California State University Sacramento (2005), and has a professional background in litigation support with an emphasis on water rights and land use.
 She assisted Kimberly Johnston-Dodds with research and digitization of primary documents for the California Research Bureau’s California Indian Historical Research Project, and wrote content for The History Channel’s “This Day in Presidential History” website module.
-Marta is currently chief administrator for the California State Library Foundation, and is an assistant editor of the foundation’s quarterly Bulletin.
+Marta is currently a contract historical researcher and archivist for public and private entities.

 Chris Kuzak, M.A.